Yangju: Attractions

 Yangju is home to the Jangheun Art Gallery, which features six exhibition halls and includes subsidiary facilities such as outdoor performances and outdoor sculptures.
-Yangju also has an astronomical observatory and planetarium that is open to the public.
+Yangju also has an astronomical observatory and a planetarium that are open to the public.
 The city also used to have a walking Dae Jang Geum Theme Park featuring the film locations and constructed sets for the MBC Korean drama Daejanggeum, but this was closed permanently in late 2011 due to persistent vandalism.

 Yangju also hosts the yearly Yangju Snow Festival.
 The city has a few mountains, including Gamaksan and Bulgoksan, which can be hiked.
 Part of Bukhansan is located within Yangju.

 Town

 It is divided into Okjeong New City and Hoecheon New City.

 Okjeong City consists of Okjeong Village, Yuljeong Village, Hoeam Village, Wow Village, Cheonbosan Village, and Dokbawigol.

 Okjeong new city

 In the beginning, the correct name was Okjeong-gu, Yangjin City, but the LH removed the name Yangjin-city to reflect the opinions of residents, and Okjeong-gu was called Okjeong-si, and Hoecheon-si was called Hoecheon New Town.
 It is being sold under the name of the city of Okshin City.

 It claims to be a pleasant new town with a green area ratio of 26.88% where a high-tech city and clean nature harmonize.

 Okjeong and Hoecheon With a population of 160,000, the target population of 41,481 households is 106,000.
 As of March 2021, 17 complexes have been completed / moved in, and the resident population has exceeded 50,000 (as of February 10, 2021).